ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
-Mostly sunny, with a high near
+Partly sunny, with a high near
          87. North northwest wind 2 to 6 mph.<br></div>
    </p>
    <p>